-"in principle, a tax levied solely by reason of importation or exportation across the frontier must be regarded as a tax in the nature of a customs duty and consequently as subject to the regulations relating thereto"
+tax in the nature of a customs duty and consequently as

-- (2) Secondly, there are in operation in the free zones general measures to safeguard public health; general police regulations; measures for the observance of fair trading practices (International agreement) Madrid, 14 April 1891; Washington, 2 June 1911); the prohibition to import products bearing a name or sign calculated to give the impression that the goods were manufactured in France; and the obligation to affix a mark of origin to certain articles imported from abroad. - (3) Currency control has enabled the French Government in practice to restrict imports of Swiss or foreign products into the free zones, by "means of hard currency allocations." - (4) The disparity between Swiss and French prices has put a strong brake on the "export of Swiss products into the free zones.
-During the period 1931 to 1938, the zones imported only 4% from Switzerland as against 78% from France and 18% from other countries. - (5) The formalities for crossing the fiscal cordon have hampered trade not only by reason of the heavy taxes themselves but also on account of the complicated and irritating procedure. - (6) The "quota" system adopted by the Swiss Government to restrict the export of agricultural and industrial products from the free zones into Switzerland.
+subject to the regulations relating thereto"(1) (2) Secondly, there are in operation in the free zones general measures to safeguard public health; general police regulations; measures for the observance of fair trading practices (International agreement, Madrid, 14 April 1891; Washington, 2 June 1911); the prohibition to import products bearing a name or sign calculated to give the impression that the goods were manufactured in France; and the obligation to affix a mark of origin to certain articles imported from abroad.

+(3) Currency control has enabled the French Government in practice to restric imports of Swiss or foreign products into the free zones, by means of hard currency allocations.

+(4) The disparity between Swiss and French prices has put a strong brake on the export of Swiss products into the free zones.
+During the period 1934 to 1938, the zones imported only 4% from Switzerland as against 78% from France and 18% from other countries.

+(1) Proceedings of the P.C.I.J., Series A/B No.46 Case of the free zones of Upper Savoy and the district of Gex.
+Judgment of 7 June 1932, pp 168; 55.

+(5) The formalities for crossing the fiscal cordon have hampered trade not only by reason of the heavy taxes themselves(1) but also on account of the complicated and irritating procedure.

+(6) The "quota" system adopted by the Swiss Government to restrict the export of agricultural and industrial products from the free zones into Switzerland.
 These measures were in fact provided for under the "Territet Arbitral Award"; their effect has been to reduce sales of agricultural and industrial products from the free zones to Switzerland.
-(It must be remembered that the sale of Swiss products in the free zones is governed by other agreements and in principle the quota system does not apply).
+(It must be remembered that the sale of Swiss products in the free zones is governed by other agreements, and in principle the quota system does not apply).